-"Present-day traders do not encourage the natives to devote too much time to sealing.
-Fur is the article in demand, and time given to hunting seals in the late autumn is time taken from fox-hunting, consequently "never mind the seals"...
-Where open hostility to sealing is not shown it is shown passively, viz. in making it almost impossible for the native to pursue the seal hunt.
-Put as low a price as possible on seal blubber, sealskin boots, etc., cut down the supply of twine for making and mending seal nets, and the industry will soon die a natural death, but such policy is also hastening the death of the Eskimor ace in Labrador" (Periodical Accounts 1936-7 quoted in Brice-Bennett 1986: 9).
+"Present-day traders do not encourage the natives to devote too much time to scaling.
+Fur is the article in demand, and time given to hunting scals in the late autumn is time taken from for-hunting, consequently hever mind the sals'...
+Where open hostility to scaling is not shown it is shown passively, viz. in making it almost impossible for the native to pursue the scal hunt.
+Put as low a price as possible on scal blubber, scalskin boots, etc., cut down the industry will scon die a natural death, but such policy is also bastening the death of the Eskimo race in Labrador" (Periodical Accounts 1936-7 quoted in Brice-Bennett 1986: 9.